 Kant’s hypothesis suggests that as the gas cloud collapsed, it began to spin due to the conservation of angular momentum.
 The spinning cloud eventually flattened into a disk-like shape, with the densest part at the center.
 This dense region eventually became the protostar that later evolved into a mature star.
 The remaining gas and dust in the disk coalesced to form planets, moons, and other celestial bodies.
 The nine planets were formed as nine rings separated from the center.

-Importance of the Gaseous Hypothesis
+Criticism of the Gaseous Hypothesis of Kant

 Comparison of the Gaseous Hypothesis of Kant with the Nebular Hypothesis of Laplace